Mahmoud Jaballah: Alleged associations

-2006, pp. 884-907, July 13, 2006, pp. 1018-1022.

 Recruiting

 In July 1997, a fax believed to have been sent by Mabruk, was sent to Jaballah offering advice on how to approach and recruit Canadians to al-Jihad.
 He sent a reply stating that he had already begun making contacts in the community, and had found several Muslim Brotherhood members whose loyalty he had "tested" and that he was convinced they were reliable friends.
 He was congratulated and reminded that al-Jihad could use as many brothers as they could find.

 Arrest

 Jaballah was arrested in 1999 on a security certificate alleging he was a key member of al-Jihad.
 The courts found the evidence unsatisfactory and he was released several months later.
 Islamic groups accused the Canadian government of bowing to pressure from Egypt to extradite Jaballah back for a third attempt to convict him of membership in al-Jihad.

 In August 2001, Jaballah was arrested on a second security certificate.
 He was held at Toronto West Detention Centre until April 2006, when he and the other security certificate detainees were moved to a newly constructed facility two hours north of Toronto named Kingston Immigration Holding Centre.

 In March 2002, his lawyer Rocco Galati made headlines when he simply walked out of the courtroom referring to the legal process holding Jaballah as "a travesty of justice" since security officials were meeting alone with the judge, and the accused was not allowed to know or challenge the evidence against him.